lessandro-ugulino/whoami/README.md

 - Writing, updating and maintaining technical tutorials;
 - Repairing and replacing peripheral equipment such as terminals, printers and modems;
 - Installing and downloading appropriate software;
-- Trained System Users on-site to troubleshoot various technical issues and adjust system processes;
-- Participated in a project with a small team to install Windows 7 on 500+ company computers and provided necessary.

 ### <a href="https://www.dimep.com.br/">Dimep</a>